 NASA CT Space Grant Undergraduate Fellow 2018

-Joyce joined the group in Spring 2021 and she is currently investigating the effect of changing cosmological parameters and varying the efficiency of stellar and AGN feedback on the global properties of galaxies, using cosmological simulations from the CAMELS project.
+Joyce joined the group in Fall 2020 and investigated the effects of changing cosmological parameters and varying the efficiency of stellar and AGN feedback on the global properties of galaxies, using cosmological simulations from the CAMELS project.

-Amanda joined the group in Spring 2022 and she is investigating the impact of different black hole accretion and feedback mechanisms on the black hole-galaxy scaling relations using the SIMBA simulations.
+Amanda joined the group in Spring 2022 and completed a Research Thesis investigating the impact of different black hole accretion and feedback mechanisms on the black hole-galaxy scaling relations using the SIMBA simulations.

 Virtual group meeting, Summer 2021